This is a sponsored post written by me on behalf of The Co-operators. All opinions are 100% mine.

-I know that being self-employed means it’s even more important that I have a retirement plan, but I never quite seem to get around to actually making one to follow.
+I know that being self-employed means it’s even more important that I have a retirement and end-of-life plan, and I decided it was time to actually create one to follow.

 With the current stress in the country, I know I’m not the only one worrying about my financial future.
 And with my 40th birthday just over a month away, there’s no time like the present to stop worrying and start planning!

 If you’re like me and have been putting off creating your own retirement plan, these are the three questions I considered when making my own:

 1) What’s My Retirement Dream?

 For some people, retirement might mean peaceful days at home, enjoying extra free time and working on hobbies.
 Others might dream of finally escaping Canadian winters and becoming snowbirds.

 For me, the perfect retirement would be one spent traveling with my husband, seeing new places and making memories together.